StackStorm/st2docs/docs/source/reference/content_version.rst

 .. note::

-  This functionality is available in |st2| >= 2.7.0 and requires git >= 2.5 to be installed on the system (latest stable version of git is recommended).
+  This functionality is available in |st2| >= 2.7.0 and requires git >= 2.5 to be installed.
+Using the latest stable version of git is recommended.

-  If you are using Ubuntu 14.04, latest stable version of git can be installed directly from the `official git ppa <https://launchpad.net/~git-core/+archive/ubuntu/ppa>`_ and for RHEL users, latest version can be found in the `IUS repos <https://ius.io/>`_.
+  If you are using Ubuntu 14.04, the latest stable version of git can be installed directly from the `official git ppa <https://launchpad.net/~git-core/+archive/ubuntu/ppa>`_.
+For RHEL/CentOS, the latest version can be found in the `IUS repos <https://ius.io/>`_.

-By default when running an execution for an action from a pack on disk which is a git repository,
+By default, when running an execution for an action from a pack on disk which is a git repository,
-|st2| will use a currently checked out git revision of the pack content - that is the version you
+|st2| will use the currently checked out git revision of the pack content.
+That is the version you
-have specified when installing a pack using ``st2 pack install <pack name>[=pack version]`` CLI command.
+have specified when installing the pack using ``st2 pack install <pack name>[=pack version]``.

-If you haven't explicitly specified a version when installing a pack, latest stable version will be installed and used for the action executions.
+If you did not explicitly specify a version, the latest stable version will be installed and used for the action executions.

-|st2| v2.7.0 introduced new ``content_version`` runner parameter for the local and Python runner
+|st2| v2.7.0 introduced a new ``content_version`` runner parameter for the local and Python runner
 actions.

-When running an action, user can specify this parameter which can either be a git revision hash, tag or a branch.
-This will cause |st2| to use an action file from that git revision.
+When running an action, users can specify this parameter, which can be a git revision hash, tag or a branch.
+This will cause |st2| to use action content from that git revision.

-This comes handy in many scenarios, such as when performing consistent zero downtime pack upgrades and you want to use different version of the action content for different pack executions (e.g. for some executions you want to use older version ``v2.2.0`` and for other executions you want to use version ``v2.3.0`` which has just been deployed).
+This is useful in many scenarios, such as when performing consistent zero downtime pack upgrades and you want to use different version of the action content for different pack executions (e.g. for some executions you want to use the older version ``v2.2.0`` and for other executions you want to use version ``v2.3.0`` which has just been deployed).

 Example Usage